The Consequences of Sleep Disorders Left Untreated

 Proper treatment of sleep apnea can mitigate the risk of developing these disorders as well as improve outcomes in patients who are resistant to treatment with medications.
 At Sleep & Neuroscience Associates, the leading sleep center in Greenwich, CT, we are experts at diagnosing and treating the full range of sleep disorders.

-Dr. Samit Malhotra is our qualified, trusted sleep doctor, with fellowship training from the prestigious Stanford University sleep medicine program and board certifications in both sleep medicine and neurology.
 Learn more about the risks of leaving sleep disorders untreated below, or schedule an appointment to sleep better and live better today.

 What are the consequences of untreated sleep disorders?